monodot/monodot-co-uk/_posts/2017-06-17-webdev-woes.md

 To get started, I gorged on content from [Jeffrey Way's excellent Laracasts][laracasts] and thanks to the posts of [Adam Wathan][adamwathan] I decided to take a Test-Driven Development approach to build.

-And now, I've got test cases implemented and passing, and I'm easing comfortably into a development workflow.
+Now, I've got test cases implemented and passing, and I'm easing comfortably into a development workflow.

-All of these advances in PHP development have made sense to me, because they are the same concepts I fortunately already know from the Java world (Hibernate for ORM, JUnit for testing, etc.)
+All of these advances in PHP development have made sense to me, because they are the same concepts I already know from the Java world (Hibernate for database abstraction, JUnit for testing, and so on.)

+Where I'm having a **really hard time** is in catching up with front-end development.

 ## The hard part

-The **hard part** for me is been catching up with front-end development.

 My first blocker in this respect is understanding **Node** and the sprawling ecosystem that has grown up around it.

+Node and its pal **npm** now seem to own the front-end development process.

-I'm only pulling in a CSS framework (Bulma) for Billform.
-But I'm still [encouraged to use `npm`][bulma-install] to install it as a dependency:
+Let's take an example.
+I decided to use a CSS framework called [Bulma][bulma] for Billform.

+To install Bulma, I'm [encouraged to use `npm`][bulma-install] to install it as a dependency:

     npm install bulma

-I'm also encouraged to use [Laravel Mix][laravel-mix] to start _compiling my assets_.
+Meanwhile, in the documentation for Laravel, I'm encouraged to use [Laravel Mix][laravel-mix] to start _compiling my assets_.

-I'd like to be able to tweak and override the Bulma CSS, so I'm sure that using an asset pipeline like Mix is what I need to do.
+I'd like to be able to tweak and override the Bulma CSS.
+And I also want to adopt the tools recommended for the Laravel framework.
+So I think that using an asset pipeline like Laravel Mix is what I need to do.
+And therefore I also need to understand **npm**.
 But jeez it's quite complicated.

-For example, this is the error that prompted me to take a break and write this blog post.
+For example, this is the error that prompted me to take a break and write this blog post:

 ![These files actually exist]({{ site.url }}/assets/npm-error.jpg)

-(Those dependencies that are "not found", actually **do** exist)
+(For the record, I'm still trying to decipher this one, because those dependencies that are "not found", actually **do** exist on my hard disk.
+So what's the issue here?)

-So far I've been encouraged to `rm -rf node_modules && npm install`.
+So far in _just getting started_, I've been encouraged to reinstall everything using `rm -rf node_modules && npm install`.
 This took about 30 minutes and made my moderate-spec laptop almost melt.

-I still can't imagine what it was doing that could have been so complicated.
+I can't think what it was doing that could have been so complicated.

-I've also struggled to understand the Node version numbering scheme.
+Then I thought I might need to upgrade **node**.
+This was my introduction to the Node version numbering scheme.
 I was running `node 0.10.4`.
 The versions seem to have been 0.10.x, then 0.12.x, then... _4.x_?
-Then 8.x was released after only one year.
+Then 8.x was released, after only one year!
 This makes Firefox's version numbering seem normal.

 ![Musings on the node versioning scheme](https://media.giphy.com/media/zXj92SqHuz2p2/giphy.gif)

-Now npm is telling me it can't find a dependency that I'm sure exists.
+And so now **npm** tells me it can't find a dependency that I'm sure exists.

-At the same time, Laravel Mix tells me it can't find 'babel-loader', whatever that is.
+At the same time, Laravel Mix tells me that it can't find 'babel-loader', whatever that is.

-Here's the list of packages that **npm** says are installed in my project (that's a simple Laravel project, using Laravel Mix and Bulma):
+Here's the list of packages that **npm** says are installed in my project (that's a fairly simple Laravel project, using Laravel Mix and Bulma):

     $ npm list | wc -l
     7052

-**7,052** packages.
-That is absolutely insane.
+**7,052 packages**.
+That is absolutely **insane**.

+Is web development really this hard?

 ## Closing thoughts

-So far, I'm finding that I'm still more comfortable in back-end work.
+So far, I'm finding that I'm still more comfortable with back-end work.
 No surprise there. :)

 Very similar tools and processes are being followed.
 Familiar approaches to software development.
 Architectural patterns I know.
+I feel at home.

 By contrast, dipping my toe in the front-end is proving to be a huge learning curve for me.
-Even something as simple as including a CSS is challenging me.
+Even something as simple as including a CSS framework is proving very challenging.
 And this is even before I've written a single line of JavaScript.

 I love learning new stuff, and that's one of the things that keeps me in IT.